slarmoo/.github/profile/ec2AmiNotes.md

+# Creating a cs260 web server from scratch

 First we want to configure AWS and rent the server using AWS EC2.
 Using the AWS browser console do the following.

 - Open the AWS EC2 Browser Console